symfony/symfony-docs/guides/doctrine/migrations/overview.rst

 .. code-block:: bash

     $ php app/console doctrine:migrations:generate --bundle="HelloBundle"
-    Generated new migration class to "/path/to/symfony-sandbox/src/Bundle/HelloBundle/DoctrineMigrations/Version20100621140655.php"
+    Generated new migration class to "/path/to/project/src/Sensio/HelloBundle/DoctrineMigrations/Version20100621140655.php"

 .. tip::

-    You may need to create the folder "/path/to/symfony-sandbox/src/Bundle/HelloBundle/DoctrineMigrations" before running the doctrine:migrations:generate command.
+    You may need to create the folder ``/path/to/project/src/Sensio/HelloBundle/DoctrineMigrations`` before running the ``doctrine:migrations:generate`` command.

 Have a look at the newly generated migration class and you will see something like the following::